|

 minister was able to produce actual real world

-stop outrageous claims being made by some: the Canadians claimed an 11%
+outrageous claims being made by some: the Canadians claimed an 11% reduction

 But ministers eager to earn political kudos and collect tax revenues